jump-dev/MathOptInterface.jl/docs/src/tutorials/mathprogbase.md

 ## Transitioning the high-level functions

 MathOptInterface doesn't provide replacements for the high-level interfaces in MathProgBase.
-We recommend you use JuMP instead.
+We recommend you use [JuMP](https://github.com/jump-dev/JuMP.jl) as a modeling interface instead.

 !!! tip
     If you haven't used JuMP before, start with the tutorial